Proctoring for Online Semester-Based Courses

 - Special equipment is required when taking PDF (printed) exams.
-Check with your instructor to find out if the course will use PDF exams.
+Check with your instructor to lean more.

-- Please work with Disability Services for Studentsand your course instructor to determine possible accommodations.
+Accommodations can be requested for students with disabilities.
+Please work with Disability Services for Studentsand your course instructor to determine possible accommodations.

-- ProctorU does not charge for additional time for accommodated testing.
+ProctorU does not charge for additional time for accommodated testing.